 A: All patients need to be seen by a provider for medication refills.
-Medications can be picked up Wednesdays from 3:30-5 PM and Fridays 3-5 PM.
-Our Medication Room is closed on Mondays.

-Q: Do you speak Spanish?

-A: We have Spanish-speaking translators available to translate in-person or over the phone.
-If you have a translation need, please let us know and we will arrange someone to help translate.

-*Edited:* A: All patients need to be seen by a provider for medication refills.
-Medications can be picked up Wednesdays from 3:30-5 PM and Fridays 3-5 PM.
-Our Medication Room is closed on Mondays.
+Medications can be picked up Monday, Wednesday, and Friday from 3-5 PM.

 Q: Do you speak Spanish?

 A: We have Spanish-speaking translators available to translate in-person or over the phone.
 If you have a translation need, please let us know and we will arrange someone to help translate.